Search here...

 • Implement analytics tools like Mixpanel or Kissmetrics to track customer journeys through the sales funnel, identifying pain points and drop-off stages.

-• Refer to CRM software to analyse sales team interactions, deal stages, and customer feedback gathered during the sales process.
+• Refer to CRM software to analyze sales team interactions, deal stages, and customer feedback gathered during the sales process.

 • Talk to sales reps for their insights.